 Use different colors.

-Connect the main branches with the central picture, and then branch off of those.
+Connect the main branches with the central picture, and then branch from those.

 Shape the branches so they curve, organic and flowing.
 The width of the branches should decrease towards the outer ideas.